chrenx/eecs545-sn-jersey/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The following contains several work including model training, intermediate data processing, etc., that are used to improve the accuracy of final challenge result.
+The following contains several work including model training, intermediate data processing, etc., that are used to improve the final challenge accuracy.
 The order is not sequential.

 ### Environment Configuration
 * conda